VentsislavMonev/Program-Languages-Hangman/README.md

 A dramatic and fun twist on **Hangman**, built with **React**.
 Your mission: **guess the secret word in a few attempts — or lose a programming language forever**.
-Fail too many times, and you’ll be left with the one and only… **Assembly**. 🛠️😨
+Fail too many times, and you'll be left with the one and only… **Assembly**. 🛠️😨

 ---